Street-View Image Generation from a Bird's-Eye View Layout: Method

 \subsection{Camera Bias}

-In addition to providing the model with aligned embeddings, we add a bias to our self-attention layers that provides both an intramodal (image to image) and intermodel (image to BEV) similarity constraint.
+In addition to providing the model with aligned embeddings, we add a bias to our self-attention layers that provides both an intramodal (image to image) and intermodal (image to BEV) similarity constraint.
 This draws inspiration from~\cite{renLookOutsideRoom2022}, but instead of providing a blockwise similarity matrix that is composed of encoded poses between frames, we provide a per-token similarity based on their relative direction vectors.
 Our approach also encodes the relationship between image and BEV tokens.
-For self-attention in any layer between some query $q_r$ and key/value $k_c$/$v_c$ we have:
+For self-attention in any layer between some query $q_r \in \mathbb{R}^{n_{emd}}$ and key/value $k_c$/$v_c \in \mathbb{R}^{n_{emd}}$, where $r, c$ are the row, column of the pairwise attention matrix, we have:

-The transformer sequence is composed of $h_b w_b$ conditional BEV tokens followed by $h_c w_c$ camera tokens.
+The transformer sequence is composed of $h_b w_b$ conditional BEV tokens followed by camera tokens.
 If $r,c > h^{b}w^{b}$, both positions correspond to image tokens and thus we have two direction vectors, $d_r, d_c$, computed as in \cref{eq:directionvector}.
 As discussed in \cref{ssec:autoregressive}, we have a mapping between the sequence index and image token $(i,j)$ in camera $k$.
 If $r > h^{b}w^{b} > c$, we have a query for some image token and a key/value pair corresponding to BEV token.
 Thus, we again construct two direction vectors.
 In this case our BEV direction vector consists of the 2D World coordinates (in the ego-center frame) and our image direction vector is the same as in \cref{eq:directionvector} except with the row value as the center of the image.
-Given these two direction vectors, $d_r, d_c$, we add the cosine similarity and a learnable parameter, $\theta_{rc}$, as shown in \cref{fig:camera_bias}:
+Given these two direction vectors, $d_r, d_c$, we add the cosine similarity and a learnable parameter, $\theta_{rc}$, as shown in the bottom right of \cref{fig:model_architecture}: